| | | |

 • 1 cup Panko breadcrumbs (NOTE 2)

-• 2 tbsp finely chopped flat leaf parsley
+• 2 tbsp finely chopped flat-leaf parsley

-• 1 small lemon zest (finely grated)
+• 1 small lemon, zest only (finely grated with a microplane)

 • salt and pepper to taste